 10 — What This Failure Unlocked

-Before Watchlyst, I was a designer.
-After Watchlyst, I was a product person who happened to be a great designer — and that distinction matters more than most people realize.
+Before it, I was a designer.
+After it, I was a product person who happened to be a good designer.
+That distinction matters more than most people realise.

 11 — Conclusion